-- Cash or cash equivalents (checks, money orders, funds transfers, or cash gift cards). - Loans, unless as a private individual from a bank on terms available to the public. - Discounts, unless offered to other Huntington colleagues generally. - Airfare or overnight accommodations. - Gifts (including meals and entertainment), regardless of the intent or value of the gift, offered during negotiations with a supplier, if you are in a position to influence, either indirectly or directly, (1) the selection of the supplier or (2) the products or services Huntington may purchase from that supplier.
+- Cash or cash equivalents (gift cards). - Loans, unless as a private individual from a bank on terms available to the public. - Discounts, unless offered to other Huntington colleagues generally. - Airfare or overnight accommodations. - Gifts (including meals and entertainment), regardless of the intent or value of the gift, offered during negotiations with a supplier, if you are in a position to influence, either indirectly or directly, (1) the selection of the supplier or (2) the products or services Huntington may purchase from that supplier.